vivek12345/react-express-boilerplate/README.md

 [![Jest](https://img.shields.io/badge/Jest-22.4.3-lightgrey.svg)](https://jestjs.io/)

 - This repo holds the entire front end code base for React Express Boilerplate.The code is written in React 16, with node express server to act as a proxy layer between back-end and front-end.
+- We are using passport for google authentication http://www.passportjs.org/docs/google/
 - This repo was bootstrapped with CRA(CREATE-REACT-APP) and has been ejected.
 - For styling we are using normal css with flex box
 - Test cases are written in Jest and snapshot tests in Enzyme